 These reserves are important as they are representative of the vegetation cover found prior to human occupation.
 Access is by way of formed walking tracks and visitors are asked to respect these important reserves by paying attention to all signs.

 The Invercargill City Council has 79 playgrounds, most of which are found in small neighbourhood parks.
+Visit the Playgrounds page for the addresses.

 The Invercargill District has a wide range of sporting venues to suit a variety of codes and recreational needs.
 Key parks providing a range of sport and recreational activities: